GSA/service-delivery/Working_on_Your_Code.md

 * **It saves you time** by reducing the manual steps your team needs to take in order to incorporate our code into the repository.

+* **It let's you understand what changes we're making and why** by in-line code suggested edits so people can see the proposed change and we can provide a justification.

 * **It provides an audit trail**, showing exactly who submitted what code and when.

 ### What it means to grant write access in GitHub: